Developing an AZE Methodology for trees

 The Global Tree Assessment is assessing the conservation status of all the world’s tree species.
 In 2021 the publication of the State of the World’s Trees was launched, revealing one third of tree species are at risk of extinction.
 Over 9,000 tree species are currently assessed as CR or EN.
 Many of these species are restricted to a single site, and could potentially qualify as an AZE species.

-The information produced through the Global Tree Assessments can be used to ensure that trees are better represented in AZE and KBA sites.
+The information produced through the Global Tree Assessment can be used to ensure that trees are better represented in AZE and KBA sites.
 The Global Tree Assessment has added thousands of new tree species to the IUCN Red List, and many of these have the potential to be AZE tree species.
 Therefore, we have devised a methodology – based on the tree species assessment data found on the IUCN Red List – to identify which trees are highly likely to qualify as an AZE species.

 The methodology for identifying potential AZE tree species on a global scale will be used as a basis to identify potential species, which are highly likely to qualify as AZE species.
 The methodology addresses both AZE principles 1 (Endangerment) and 2 (Irreplaceability).
 In order to identify site boundaries to address principle 3 (Discreteness), the IUCN Red List maps can be used in collaboration with further work with in-country partners.